 Important Dates and Deadlines

-St. Scholastica has partnered with GRADIMAGES to take photos of you during the Grad Walk and when you cross the stage.
+St. Scholastica has partnered with GRADIMAGES to take photos of you during the ceremony and when you cross the stage.
 Pre-register for your ceremony photos and get 20% off.
 Visit GRADIMAGES to pre-register today!

 In order to be awarded a degree or certificate, students must complete an application to graduate.
 Visit my.css.edu and search on “graduation application” for more information.

-Graduates, please join us for our Commencement Mass on Saturday, Dec.
-18, 2021 at 11 a.m., Our Lady Queen of Peace Chapel, Duluth Kenwood campus.
+Graduates, please join us for our Commencement Mass on Saturday, May 13 at 1 p.m., at the Mitchell Auditorium.
 We welcome all graduating students of any religious or spiritual tradition to join us for this Mass of thanksgiving and celebration of your achievements.
 Graduates who attend will receive an oil lamp as a gift to symbolize the light you are carrying with you into the world.

 RSVP to Attend Mass

 All graduating students are asked to RSVP by the deadline listed at the top of the Commencement web page.
 Questions?
 Contact Campus Ministry.

 Degree Status and Diploma Questions

 Degrees will be awarded after all final grades are processed and all degree requirements are met.
 Track your progress to degree completion by logging in to your Degree Works worksheet.
 Contact your assigned academic advisor with any questions on your degree progress.
 Undergraduate students pursuing a minor should discuss their progress with their advisor and direct all questions to the academic department chair of that minor.
 Diplomas will be mailed to the address provided on the application to graduate.
 All graduates must report address changes to the Academic Records and Registrar’s office at email@example.com.